bixb922/crank-organ/doc-software/README.md

 If a solenoid is connected to the wrong port, instead of swapping wires, you can change the MIDI to port association here.

+Pin and scale definitions must be saved before testing, but MIDI note number can be changed on the fly without saving.
+A "Pin not found" message can mean that the scale definition was not saved, or a MCP23017 is not detected on the I2C bus.

 ## Redefine MIDI notes (only if necessary)

 This is advanced configuration, should be necessary only for custom scales, or crank organs with drums/percussion or glockenspiel, where the glockenpiel have their own program number and the drums are on the percussion channel number 10.